JoseALermaIII/clashcallerbot-reddit/docs/source/about/faqs.rst

 What options does it have?
 --------------------------

-Usage can be inferred from the regular expressions used to process each comment in the :mod:`clashcallerbotreddit.search`:
+Usage can be inferred from the regular expressions used to process each comment in :mod:`clashcallerbotreddit.search`:

 .. literalinclude:: ../../../clashcallerbotreddit/search.py
     :linenos: